andrelkj/GravidadeZero/README.md

 # SignupRequired.robot

 The use of templates are not recommended in same cases because it will run all the steps as they come.
-Using required fields as example the test case will open a new browser tab and start the hole process all over for each conditions, instead of validation all of them as one, even considering that they're all being shown in the same page.
+Using required fields as example the test case will open a new browser tab and start the hole process all over for each conditions, instead of validation all of them at once, even considering that they're all being shown in the same page.

 One way to deal and improve templates is by defining a hole test suite using test cases and defining all steps inside a keyword.
 The key here is to use the `Suite Setup` as start point instead of the previous Test Setup.
 It will allow all test cases to run one after another without the need to close and open tabs every time.